maxscheidl/AI-Race/README.md

 The class **Evolution** is used to train the cars iteratively by evolving and mutating the best neuronal networks.

 If you start the program an already trained network is used to drive the cars.
-If you want to start the training from zero you have to comment the self.load_best_brain() function in the constructor of the evolution class.
+If you want to start the training from zero you have to comment the self.load_best_network() function in the constructor of the evolution class.

 #### Controls